-Below, we’ll dive into (pun intended) pool decks in Las Vegas that have a lazy river.
+Below, we’ll dive into (pun intended) Las Vegas hotels that have a lazy river.

 MGM Grand: Spanning 6.6 acres, MGM Grand’s pool complex is impressive.
 In addition to multiple pools and 5 separate whirlpools, MGM’s “Backlot River” boasts over 1,000 feet of slow-moving lazy river action.
 Note that only circular tubes area allowed in MGM Grand’s lazy river, no gaudy monstrosities.
 The Lazy river is accessible to both guests staying at MGM Grand, and Signature at MGM.

 Mandalay Bay: Like MGM Grand, the pool complex at Mandalay Bay is elaborate.
 Known as “The Beach”, Mandalay offers guests access to a 1.6 million gallon wave pool, four swimming pools, and a jogging track in addition to a lazy river.
 A unique feature, Mandalay’s pool also incorporates 2,700 tons of real sand.
 It’s a tropical paradise.